 The reason the ad spends are so big is that getting in front of prospects is the most difficult part of selling insurance.
 It’s true for carriers and it’s true for agents.
 When I started in the business my dad (who had been agent of the year for Farmers in 1991) sat me down and said “Son, if you can get in front of people you will be fine.
 If you cannot, you’re doomed.
 It won’t matter how many companies you have if no one will talk to you about your products.”

 He was (and still is) right.
 Justin is a great individual marketer.
 He didn’t need State Farm’s massive ad budget to get in front of prospects.
-He was already doing it on his own.
-So, when he went independent he kept getting a lot prospects.
+He was already doing it on his own, so when he went independent he continued to get plenty of prospects.
 But his closing ratio and retention rate increased significantly.
 Combine lots of prospects with a great appetite and closing ratio and this business is a lot of fun.

 Donnie was extremely personable and if he could get a prospect he had a great closing ratio.
 In fact, he closed a higher percentage of his prospects with us than he did as a captive agent.
 He just didn’t have enough of them.
 It turned out that State Farm’s advertising was generating more leads for him than he realized.